Mali–Niger border: Border crossings

 There is a road crossing in the far west of the border connecting Ansongo (Mali) to Ayourou (Niger).
 Further east lies the border crossing at Andéramboukane (Mali).
-The border can also be traversed via boat along the river Niver.
+The border can also be traversed via boat along the river Niger.
 Travel to the border region is discouraged by third party governments owing to the high incidence of kidnap and criminality, and the ongoing instability resulting from the Tuareg rebellions and the insurgency in Mali.